There comes a point in every course creators life when they have to sit down and outline their online course.

 Remember why people take courses in the first place – they want to change something about their life.

 They believe that if they take your course, they’re going to get a solution to a problem aka they’ll experience a change or transformation in what they know.
 Maybe they don’t know Java and their job requires them to learn – you teach them.
-Maybe they don’t know how to paint with watercolors – you teach them.
+Perhaps they don’t know how to paint with watercolors – you teach them.
 Maybe they don’t know how to market their Etsy store – you teach them.

 The key to a good course is that there is a transformation and by the end of the course someone knows something they didn’t before.